-- 2 cups canned beef broth or 1 cup beef, one cup chicken
+- 2 cups beef broth or 1 cup beef, one cup chicken

 - 1 cup dry red wine

 Cut tenderloin into 3/4 to 1-inch pieces.
-Pound beef rounds to flatten to generous 3/8 inch thick medallions.
+Pound beef rounds to flatten to generous 3/8″ to 1/2″ thick medallions.
 Season lightly with salt and pepper.
 Set aside.

 Add two tablespoons butter to a saucepan.
 Add onions and thyme; sauté until tender, about 3 minutes.
 Add garlic and saute for a few seconds longer.
 Add flour; stir 1 minute.
 Add broth and wine.
-Boil until sauce thickens and is reduced to 1 1/4 cups, stirring occasionally about 12 minutes.
+Boil until sauce thickens and is reduced to about one cup stirring occasionally about 13 minutes at a good simmer.

-Melt 1 tablespoon butter and olive oil in heavy large skillet over medium-high heat.
-Working in batches, sauté beef in skillet until brown on the outside but still pink in center, about 1 1/2 to 2 minutes per side.
+After the sauce has simmered about five minutes, melt 1 tablespoon butter and olive oil in heavy large skillet over medium-high heat.
+Working in batches, sauté beef in skillet until brown on the outside but still pink in center, about two to three minutes on the first side.
+Watch for juice to develop on the top side, then turn and continue to cook to desired temperatuare, anywhere from 30 seconds up to a minute or two.
 Transfer beef to plate.

-Add sauce to the skillet; if it’s been sitting for a moment, reheat.
+Add sauce to the hot skillet, whisking.
 You’ll notice it slightly thickens as it’s added.
-Don’t bring to a boil, just gently reheat and add any juices from the resting beef and stir in.
+Don’t bring to a boil, just gently reheat; Add any juices from the resting beef and stir in.

 Arrange medallions on a plate, add a little sauce, sprinkle with parsley if desired.

-Note: If your beef is wrapped in bacon, chop it up and in the pan you are making the sauce in, add the bacon.
-Cook until rendered and crispy.
-Then proceed with the recipe using the bacon drippings instead of the butter.
-If you don’t have enough drippings to measure 2 tablespoons, add butter to make up the difference.
-Sprinkle the bacon over the top of the finished dish.
+Note: If desired, if beef is wrapped in bacon, it may be chopped and added to the pan the sauce will cook in.
+Cook until rendered and just crispy.
+Remove bacon and proceed with the recipe using the bacon drippings plus enough butter to make two tablespoons.
+Sprinkle reserved bacon over the top of the finished dish.

 Nutrition: based on 1/4 pound of beef, calories 421; Total Fat 25 g 38 %; Saturated Fat 11 g 54 %; Monounsaturated Fat 10 g; Polyunsaturated Fat 1 g; Trans Fat 0 g; Cholesterol 118 mg 39 %; Sodium 369 mg 15 %; Potassium 492 mg 14 %; Total Carbohydrate 5 g 2 %; Dietary Fiber 0 g 1 %; Sugars 1 g; Protein 33 g 67 %; Vitamin A 5 %; Vitamin C 3 %; Calcium 4 %; Iron 14 %